-On the other hand, product development is carried out in both of the headquarters in New York and Fribourg, Switzerland.
-The latter was lately acquired to enhance its global position while keeping the virtue of its name.
+However, when it comes to product development, it is carried out in both of the headquarters in New York and Fribourg, Switzerland.
+The latter, in fact, was lately acquired to enhance its global position while keeping the virtue of its name.

-Examining the numerous evaluations of Bulova watches from hundreds of buyers worldwide, as well as professional feedback from the specialists, the brand is considered to produce good quality watches.
+Bulova is considered to produce good quality watches.
 Of course, comparisons with luxury companies are inappropriate, but given the price point the wristwear is marketed, the bucks spent receive adequate and often more than expected outcomes.

-The Swiss-origin Accu-Swiss watches employ ETA and Sellita automatic and quartz movements, whereas the most affordable watches come with movements produced by Miyota.
+The Swiss-origin Accu-Swiss watches employ ETA and Sellita automatic and quartz movements, whereas affordable watches come with movements produced by Miyota.

 However, many customers have found the basic Miyota quartz movements to be below-par, considering the overall quality of Bulova itself.
 Thus, the lower-end wristwatches, which, obviously, cost significantly less than others, are not as appreciated.

-Simple and classic Bulova watches can cost you between $100-$200.
-The major part of the Harley-Davidson collection, which is neither of them but rather fashion-oriented with a world-known name stamped on them, is priced about the same.
+For example, simple and classic Bulova watches cost around $100-$200.
+The major part of the Harley-Davidson collection, which is neither of them but rather fashion-oriented with a world-known name stamped on it, is priced about the same.

-The flagships of Bulova, the Precisionist and CURV, are priced at $500-$700.
-Older models are available for a couple of hundred less.
+The flagships of Bulova, the Precisionist and CURV lines, are priced at $500-$900, while some of the older models are available for a couple of hundred less.

 The most significant driving force behind Bulova’s success has been the brand’s dedication to introducing something new every once in a while.
 From tuning fork featured Accutron to high-accuracy Precisionist, Bulova’s achievements have earned them numerous sponsorships and cooperations.

-The brand is often compared to its owner, the Citizen Watch Company, due to similarities in quality and looks.
-Comparisons with Seiko are also frequent, as are comparisons between Seiko and Citizen.
-Since it’s challenging to determine who’s producing better watches, let’s just take the most crucial piece of conclusion out of it.
-That is, Bulova has a respected reputation for producing quality and accurate watches.
+Since it’s largely up to personal preferences in determining who’s producing better watches, let’s just take the most crucial piece of conclusion out of it.
+That is, Bulova has a solid reputation for producing quality and accurate watches for affordable prices.

 Now, the main question: are Bulova watches good and worth purchasing?
-By working through this Bulova watches review, we can assure that the watches are good and worth purchasing.
+Yes, they are good and worthwile investments.
 Why?

 The brand has been producing accurate and quality watches throughout its history.
 Various partnerships with precision-critical requirements don’t just fall into the lap but is earned through consistent hard work.

-And considering the valuation of the wristwatches that have gone through numerous innovations and quality assurances, buyers will receive an impeccable price-quality ratio that only a few can match.
+And considering the valuation of Bulova watches that have gone through numerous innovations and quality assurances, buyers will receive an impeccable price-quality ratio that only a few can match.

-Regardless of the shortage of high-end movements, except for the high-accuracy quartzes perhaps, the company is nevertheless highly appreciated for aesthetically beautiful timepieces, besides being accurate and reliable.
-Flashy and detail-rich dials are common features among the watches, with vintage reproductions providing a similar effect.
+Regardless of the shortage of high-end movements, except for the high-accuracy quartzes, the company is highly appreciated for aesthetically beautiful watches, besides being accurate and reliable.

-The standout model is the Precisionist 96B175 with multiple-layer black carbon fiber and multi-colored dial.
-The yellow second’s hand with its sweeping motion is the icing on the cake, making the timepiece a visual masterpiece.
+The standout model is the Precisionist 96B175 with multi-layer black carbon fiber and multi-colored dial.
+The yellow second’s hand with its sweeping motion (16 beats per second) is the icing on the cake, making the timepiece a visual masterpiece.

-46mm case is large enough to accommodate four chronograph sub-dials that measure to 1/1000th of a second.
-Last but not least, water resistance is guaranteed to 300m (990ft), offering the possibility for mixed-gas diving.
+46mm case is large enough to accommodate four chronograph subdials that measure to 1/1000th of a second, while water resistance is guaranteed to 300m (990ft), offering the possibility for mixed-gas diving.

-A number of these watches are mesmerizing with their eight-hand stopwatch function.
-Gripping aesthetics of the construction in combination with striking stainless steel and rubber bands make sure the Precisionist will impress, no matter the occasion.
+A number of these watches are mesmerizing with their eight-hand movement.
+Gripping aesthetics of the construction in combination with striking stainless steel/rubber bands make sure the Precisionist will impress, no matter the occasion.